Module Init and Initcalls

 };

+The license string itself lives in the module's flagstab array (see struct module above), not a separate symbol table — there is no __ksymtab_gpl.
 During module loading, the relocation step resolves undefined symbols by searching __ksymtab (and the __ksymtab of already-loaded modules).
-If a symbol is in __ksymtab_gpl and the loading module's MODULE_LICENSE is not GPL-compatible, the load fails:
+If a resolved symbol's license is GPL-only and the loading module's MODULE_LICENSE is not GPL-compatible, the load fails:

 From userspace: